-In accordance with European and national law, the Department is currently undertaking Strategic Environmental Assessment (SEA) and Appropriate Assessment (AA) of the National Broadband Plan – Intervention Strategy.
+The Department, in accordance with European and national law, undertook a Strategic Environmental Assessment (SEA) and Appropriate Assessment (AA) of the National Broadband Plan – Intervention Strategy.

 SEA is a process by which environmental considerations are integrated into the preparation of plans and programmes prior to their completion.
 It derives from Directive 2001/42/EEC which has been transposed into Irish law through the European Communities Environmental Assessment of Certain Plans and Programmes Regulations (S.I.
 435 of 2004 as amended by S.I.
 200 of 2011) and the Planning and Development (Strategic Environmental Assessment) Regulations (S.I.
 436 of 2004 as amended by S.I.
 201 of 2011).
 As part of this process the Department has commissioned an environmental report to assess the environmental impacts the Intervention Strategy is likely to have, and proposes measures to mitigate any such impacts.